yucigou/codegoodworks/_posts/2018-02-23-loop-through-an-array-in-javascript.md

 excerpt_separator: <!--more-->
 ---

-Some use cases of looping through an array in JavaScript:
+Some use cases of looping through an array in the functional programming way in JavaScript:

 ### 1. Just loop through an array

 	const myArray = [{x:100}, {x:200}, {x:300}];